Announcer who hurled racist insults at a high school basketball team has issued an apology - KESQ

 Announcer who hurled racist insults at a high school basketball team has issued an apology

-The Oklahoma high school basketball announcer who hurled racist insults during a livestream of a state basketball tournament has apologized for his actions.
+The Oklahoma high school basketball announcer who hurled racist insults during a livestream of a state basketball game has apologized for his actions.

-In a statement obtained by CNN affiliate KOKI, Matt Rowan said he “most regrettably made some statements that cannot be taken back.”
+In a statement obtained by CNN, Matt Rowan said he “most regrettably made some statements that cannot be taken back.”

 He said that he is a Type 1 diabetic and during the game his blood sugar was spiking.
 He offered a “sincere apology” to all involved in the game and said it’s “not unusual” for him to become disoriented and say inappropriate and hurtful things.